 Mistakes to avoid when tracking your personal finances

 - Expecting your finances to be settled immediately

 - Avoiding debt repayment

 - Putting wants along with needs

 - Not being financially literate

-Keeping track of personal finances is not a day’s job, but it gets easier as you put it to practice.
+Keeping track of personal finances is not a day’s job, but it gets easier as you put it into practice.
 You might have to cut down on many of your expenses and live below your means, but that is the sacrifice you’ll make to work your way to a debt-free and financially independent life.
 Remember that you don’t have to do it alone; you can always seek advice from people you look up to.